tfarirayi1/tgf/README.md

   * provides an always accessible hidden menu.
   * provides an always accessible login.
   * provides routing.
-#### HelpContainer.js
+#### HelpRouter.js
-* endpoint-container component
+* endpoint-router component
-  * provides a way of protecting an endpoint and/or its child endpoints.
+  * provides a way of protecting a '1st level endpoint' and/or its child endpoints.
   * provides routing.
 #### Help.js
-* resource-component
+* resource component
   * resource provided at '/help'.
 #### Faq.js
-* resource-component
+* resource component
   * resource provided at '/help/faq'.
 #### AccessDenied.js
 * resource exposed at all restricted endpoints when the user is not authorised.